 The demographic make-up of the American West has changed a lot since 2000.
 A lot of people there are now more sympathetic to the plight of bears, and excited to potentially catch glimpse of one while hiking, than they are empathetic with the residents who will deal with the animal’s inconveniences.
 So, perhaps a preservationist majority may simply get its way, and a big chunk of Idaho will soon be managed more with an eye for what bears might need than for the people who make their living off the land.

 What seems certain, however, is that the battle with be unnecessarily antagonistic and nasty.
 Insofar as many of us insist that environmental issues ought to be considered only in isolation from everything else that matters to people, they will often be turned into zero-sum propositions.
-And opportunities for building coalitions, for collective actions that works for most people, will go ignored.
+And opportunities for building coalitions, for collective actions that work for most people, will go ignored.
 Sustainable environmental progress will be far harder to achieve than it need be.

 In the next segment of this series, we’ll take another look at New Mexico’s proposed Strategic Water Strategy, thinking about how the state could better ensure that a transition to a green energy economy not end up mired in the kind of problems that has traditionally plagued environmental politics.